odaridavid/JournalApp/README.md

 A journal app to manage notes and ones thoughts

 ##Still in development
-Contains Login and Register Template
+Contains Login and Register Template.